Syllabus for CYB-220

-CO3 Assess cybersecurity risks and apply appropriate risk mitigation strategies.
+CO2 Explore cybersecurity policies, procedures, and appropriate risk mitigation strategies.

-uCertify provides interactive online courses that help students prepare for various certification exams.
-In completing your coursework, you will be using parts of the uCertify course as an interactive textbook with chapters and lessons, quizzes, exercises, performance-based labs, and more to aid in learning about topics in cybersecurity.
+TestOut provides interactive online courses that help you prepare for various certification exams.
+In completing your coursework, you will be using parts of the TestOut course as an interactive textbook with chapters, sections, practice questions, simulated labs, and more to aid in learning about topics in cybersecurity.

 Defensive Security is a three-credit, online course consisting of six modules.
-Modules include overviews of the topics covered, learning objectives, and required study materials.
-Assignments consist of exercises from the uCertify materials, interactive activities such as discussion forums, quizzes, labs, technical research paper, and final exam.
+Modules include an overview of the topics covered, learning objectives, and required study materials.
+Assignments consist of practices from the TestOut course materials, interactive activities such as discussion forums, module practice activities, simulated labs, and a final project.
 The course is designed to help prepare for the CompTIA Security+ certification exam.
 Module titles are listed below.

-For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, take a proctored final examination, and complete a 4-stage vulnerability assessment and recommendations project.
+For your formal work in the course, you are required to participate in online discussion forums and complete online practice module practice activities, lab assignments, and a four-stage final project.
 See below for details.

 Consult the Course Calendar for due dates.

-You will be required to participate in six graded online discussion assignments.
-There is also one ungraded but required introductions forum in Module 1.
+You are required to complete six discussion forums.
+There is also one ungraded but required Introductions Forum in Module 1.